wpted/LoadBalancer/internal/lbalgo/README.md

 The score for an instance decreases in time if an instance is not used.
 This way we ensure that instances that haven't been used in a long time, are retried.

+### Source IP Hashing Load Balancing

+Hashes are shorter and easier to use than the information that they are based on, while retaining enough information to ensure that no two different pieces of information generate the same hash and are therefore confused with one another.

+Most of the hashing algorithms calculate two hash values:

+- A hash of the service’s IP address and port.
+- A hash of the incoming URL, the domain name, the source IP address, the destination IP address, or the source and destination IP addresses, depending on the configured hash method.

+Step:

+1. Computes hash value
+2. Select a service
+3. Is the service up?
+No, select a new service.
+4. Forward the request to the selected service.